|Name of gadget||Tag|

 |Number of Tweak pages||1|

-This gadget provides a target.
+This gadget provides a target, an exact location.
 It can be attached to an object or character or stand on its own.
-The name of the tag is important as you refer to this name in gadgets that look for tags wirelessly such as the follower gadget or trigger zone.
+By itself, it does little, though it can be used to get the exact location, orientation and scale of the tag.
+However it becomes extremely useful in combination with other gadgets that can be made to specifically look for and interact with powered tags.
+The name of the tag is extremely important as a unique identifier; you refer to this name in other gadgets that interact with tags, such as the Follower gadget or Trigger Zone.

 Example Tutorial (from Media Molecule)